arlandfran/anime-corner-rankings-old/docs/sourcing-the-data.md

 ## Web Scraping

 The data I need for this project is scraped from [animecorner.me](https://animecorner.me/category/anime-corner/rankings/) and lives in HTML table format.
-What I've done is written a script that grabs each table cell and slots it into an array with key / value pairs, that lives in a JSON object.
+What I've done is written a script that grabs each table cell and slots it into an array with key / value pairs, that lives in a JSON object and is pushed to firestore.

 Example: